-Dolby E decoders are an option for fitting in Hydra2 modular I/O boxes.
+Dolby E decoders are no longer available as an option for fitting in Hydra2 modular I/O boxes.
+However there are a number of existing mixing consoles that have these fitted.

 If fitted, the decoders are patchable and can be used to decode any Dolby E signal being input to any Hydra2 I/O box on the network.